jlmwebhosting/funcunit.com/_guides/finding.md

 @codestart
 // 1. query for .container
-// 2. add a method to the queue that repeatedly checks when .container is visible S(".container").visible();
+// 2. add a method to the queue that repeatedly checks when .container is visible F(".container").visible();

 // 3. when the previous method completes, do a query for .foo
 // 4. click .foo
-S(".foo").click()
+F(".foo").click()
 @codeend

-### Why S?
+### Why F?

-S is a "copy" of $, created using [http://api.jquery.com/jQuery.sub/ jQuery.sub].
-All FuncUnit methods, like actions, waits, and traversers, are added to S.fn.
+F is a "copy" of $, created using [http://api.jquery.com/jQuery.sub/ jQuery.sub].
+All FuncUnit methods, like actions, waits, and traversers, are added to F.fn.
 All the jQuery methods that FuncUnit doesn't overload are callable on S collections.

 The reason for this is to preserve jQuery in the test page, unmodified.
 If you want to use jQuery, none of